 F&G Life Re Ltd

-Sterling House, 4 th Floor
+Sterling House, 3 rd Floor

 Name and contact details of the insurer 16 Wesley Street

 Hamilton HM 11

 Bermuda

 Bermuda Monetary Authority ("BMA")

 BMA House

 43 Victoria Street

 Hamilton HM 12

 Name and contact details of the insurance Bermuda

-supervisor and group supervisor Laura Inaurana Division (HID?)
+supervisor and group supervisor

-Iowa Insurance Division ("IID") 1963 Bell Avenue, Suite 100
+Iowa Insurance Division ("IID")

+1963 Bell Avenue, Suite 100

 Des Moines, IA 50315

-lowa

-iowa
+Iowa

 Ernst & Young Ltd.

 Name and contact details of the approved 3 Bermudiana Road

 auditor Hamilton HM 08

 Bermuda

 Description of the ownership details including proportion of ownership interest FGLIC (sole shareholder)

 Where the insurer is part of a group, a group structure chart showing where the insurer fits within the group structure See appendix 8.1

-Insurance business written by business segment and by geographical region during the reporting period Not applicable
+Insurance business written by business segment and by geographical region during the reporting period Effective October 1, 2023, FGLIC executed the recapture of the PRT reinsurance treaty originally entered into on December 31, 2022; and, the retrocession of the FIA treaty originally entered into on December 31, 2020 was recaptured from F&G Cayman Re Ltd.

 Performance of investments, by asset class and details on material income and expenses incurred during the reporting period See appendix 8.2

 Acquisitions of subsidiaries Not applicable

 Any other material information Refer to section 7.
 Significant events